Konecranes Miami develops a niche market in the islands

 According to Rafael Ojeda, repairs were scheduled in three phases as parts arrived, with technicians traveling back and forth from Miami.
 Meanwhile, Wärtsilä’s customer Aqualectra added a fourth crane to the project.
 They wanted to upgrade another 1997 two-ton CXT to radio controls, along with repairs to brake disks and friction plate, a limit switch and cover, and replacement of the motor coupling, upper sheaves, wire rope and bottom block assembly.

-Wärtsilä’s Account Manager, Service Sales Fernando Aguirre worked with Konecranes to put Aqualectra’s cranes back into top working condition.
+Wärtsilä’s Account Manager, Service Sales Fernando Aguirre worked with us to put Aqualectra’s cranes back into top working condition.
 When asked about the most challenging aspect of doing business in the Caribbean, Aguirre was candid about the need to promote consistent preventive maintenance.

 “According to OSHA standards in the United States, plants are required to have their cranes inspected at least once a year,” Aguirre said.
 “Some of our customers in the Caribbean have not been required to do that in the past, but now it is part of the service we offer in our operation and maintenance contracts.
 It is our job to support our customers to enjoy the value of “by the book” maintenance procedures.
 With proper preventive maintenance, we can help them achieve a higher level of reliability and availability for literally millions of power customers.”